mnr/writing-wip/dimensions_living_book/redchair for moth.md

 ## New home, same skill

-At the end of our stay at Dimensions Living, we transport the chair 1,945 miles to our home in Portland, Oregon.
+At the end of our stay at Evergreen Meadows Senior Community, we transport the chair 1,945 miles to our home in Portland, Oregon.
 The chair is a good traveler: doesn't require bathroom breaks, doesn't shed or bark, will listen to whatever music or audiobook we choose, and doesn't cost extra when we stop at hotels.
 Positioned in our living room, the chair fulfills its purpose with pleasure, wrapping itself around anyone willing to pause long enough for a pre-bedtime nap.

 My younger son, Aaron, came for a visit the other day.
 He had already heard the rumor of the red chair and the history of bedbugs.
 He experienced his own bedbug episode which resulted in the dumpsterizing of his leather overstuffed lounger.